AaronC81/archer/README.md

 Archer is a static site once built, and can be used offline if you like.

-You will need a Ruby >3.4 to build the site.
+You will need a Ruby >3.4 and Node (tested on v18) to build the site.

 ```
+npm install
 bundle install
 bundle exec build_site.rb
 ```